aramder/aramder.github.io/misadventures/_posts/2026-1-18-PMR-171-Reverse-Engineering.md

 | Documentation | "Try DTR=True" intuition |
 | Test generation | Architectural decisions |

 I now have complete protocol documentation for a radio that would otherwise remain a black box.
-Not because the reverse engineering was hard, but because the *work* wasn't interesting enough to justify the time investment manually.
+Not because the reverse engineering was hard, but because the *work* wasn't interesting or rewarding enough to justify the time investment of doing it manually.

 All findings—packet structure, field mappings, CTCSS lookup tables—are documented in the repository.
 The resulting programming software will be covered in a future post.